Revamp?

 Spoiler!

-Very first assault wave is shorter and easier then the 2nd and onwards.
+Very first assault wave is shorter and easier than the 2nd and onwards.
 During the first assault wave, enemies from normal, overkill, and mayhem difficulties will spawn in, as 'recon' units.
 By the end of the first assault, some zeal units will start to appear, but in smaller quantities.

 After a regroup, 2nd assault and onwards will be in full force.
 Acting quick and accomplishing objectives during the first wave is preferable.